Adrian Peterson: 2010 season

 Peterson opened the 2010 season strongly with 392 yards and three touchdowns through the first three weeks.
 His Week 3 performance of 160 rushing yards and two rushing touchdowns against the Detroit Lions earned him NFC Offensive Player of the Week honors.
 His 80-yard rushing touchdown in the third quarter was tied for the longest rush by any player that season.
 In Week 6, he went over the 5,000 yard career rushing mark against the Dallas Cowboys.
 He tied for the sixth fastest to reach the 5,000-yard plateau.
 At Week 7, Peterson was second in the league with 684 yards, averaging 114 yards per game, but the Vikings had dropped to a disappointing record of 2–4.
-By Week 16, Peterson had rushed for 1,267 yards with 12 touchdowns, as the Vikings improved to a 6–9 record.
+By Week 16, Peterson had rushed for 1,267 yards with 12 touchdowns.
 Peterson, who was infamous for fumbling the ball in previous seasons, had a dramatic change in the 2010 season with only one fumble during the regular season, a remarkable turnaround from his previous performances.
 While the Vikings missed the playoffs, Peterson represented his team in the Pro Bowl.
 After the season, Peterson was voted as the third-ranked player and top overall running back by his fellow players on the NFL Network's list of the NFL Top 100 Players of 2011.